aleksashka/net-adm/PITCHME.md

 - During the course we will need some additional packages
 - Use `yum install packagename` to install packagename
     - `yum install traceroute`
-- `yum install -y bash-completion vim wget mc tree man`
+- `yum install -y bash-completion vim wget mc tree man-pages`
 @ulend

 ---